Nonakesh/nonakesh/content/home/intro.md

 ---

 I have been an enthusiastic programmer for over {{< years-since 2011 >}} years.
-During that time I've mostly worked on games and tools for game developers, but I'm always happy to explore new areas.
+During most of that time I've worked on games and tools for game developers, but I'm always happy to explore new areas.

-My projects included web development, like this website, procedural art, AI, microcontrollers, but also 3d modelling, texturing, music composition, and most other parts of game development.
+My other projects included web development, like this website, procedural art, AI, microcontrollers, but also 3d modelling, texturing, video editing, music composition, and almost all parts of game development.

 I will also use any opportunity to talk about the Rust programming language.